 The CENI has shown a great deal of pragmatism and maturity in its approach.

 In particular, the pilot conducted successfully over the past three months managed to register over 700,000 voters in a selected region with nearly 500 kits installed.
-The extreme climatic conditions with average temperatures of 44-45°C meant we were obliged to redesign our equipment to optimise the ventilation, maintenance, and layout of devices.
+The extreme climatic conditions with average temperatures of 44-45°C meant we were obliged to redesign our equipment to optimize the ventilation, maintenance, and layout of devices.

 You have taken part in electoral projects in Benin, Burkina Faso, Comoros, and Guinea.
 What changes have you seen?

-I would finally like to express my respect and admiration for the tremendous amount of work done by the national electoral commissions [CENIs] thanks to their presence in the field, and their knowledge of the geography and configuration of their respective countries that are even more detailed than what any map in existence could offer.
+I would finally like to express my respect and admiration for the tremendous amount of work done by the national electoral commissions [CENIs] thanks to their presence in the field and their knowledge of the geography and configuration of their respective countries that are even more detailed than what any map in existence could offer.

 Statements gathered on 23 November 2016